dine909/bmarm/README.md

 ##Who should use this?

 The intent of this library is to provide a ready to go environment for development, testing and verification of production firmware for commercial use.
+Secondarily, it enables porting between MCU's and Desktop targets to be trivial.
+This is especially handy as it allows offline development on desktop targets.

 It is **not** aimed at arduino lovers, or mbed fanatics as it does require vendor integration with vendor specific system and peripheral libraries, and thus requires a level of knowledge that is masked by these frameworks.